MontgomeryCounty tax sale program enables the

 sale is invalid and void the County will, as the exclusive remedy available to

 the purchaser, reimburse the purchaser the tax sale purchase price paid,

-without interest, or any applicable high bid premium paid, without interest.
+without interest, and any applicable high bid premium paid, without interest.
 The

 tax sale bidder/purchaser assumes all risks of any irregularity of the sale and